DSPN/k8ssandra-gcp-mp/README.md

 # Uninstall the Application

-## Using the Google Cloud Platform Console
+## If you installed via the Google Cloud Platform Console

-1. In the GCP Console, open [Kubernetes Applications].
+1. In the GCP Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).
-2. From the list of applications, click **k8ssandra-mp**.
+2. From the list of applications, click **k8ssandra-marketplace**.
 3. On the Application Details page, click **Delete**.

-## Using the command line
+## If you installed using the command line

 ### Prepare the environment